nus-cs2103-AY2021S1/ip/docs/README.md

 * find [KEYWORD]

+### Change to another task list / Create a new task list: switch
+If you want to switch to another task list, user switch order.

+* switch [TASK LIST NAME]

+If you want to create a new empty task list, you can also use switch order.

+* switch [NEW TASK LIST NAME]

+### View current/all task list:
+To view current task list you are using now, use this order:

+* current list

+To view all task list you have created, use this order:

+* all list

 ### Exit Duke: bye
 Say bye to Duke and you will exit the app.
 Don't worry, all your data is stored in disk.